 History

-The Belgrade Open is a prestigious ATP 250 tournament that will be held in Belgrade from November 2nd to November 9th, 2024.
+The Belgrade Open is a prestigious ATP 250 tournament that will be held in Belgrade from November 1st to November 8th, 2025.

-Located at the legendary Belgrade Arena, this tennis spectacle will be a hard court tournament, and tennis fans from Serbia, the region, and around the world will have the opportunity to enjoy matches featuring players from the top of the ATP rankings.
+Located at the legendary Belgrade Arena, this tennis spectacle will be a hard-court tournament, and tennis fans from Serbia, the region, and around the world will have the opportunity to enjoy matches featuring players from the top of the ATP rankings.

-The tournament will bring together many big names from the tennis world, including Frances Tiafoe, Stan Wawrinka, Lorenzo Musetti, Tommy Paul, Alex de Minaur, Marin Čilić, and many others.
+Belgrade Open became part of the ATP calendar in November 2024, and gathered both famous tennis names and new tennis stars.
+In 2025, Belgrade Open will again bring together many big names from the top of the ATP rankings.
 These outstanding athletes will showcase their best moves and will fight for the title in front of an audience that will watch the matches on two courts – Center Court and the Grandstand.

 The singles competition will feature 28 players in the main draw, with three receiving wild cards, and four players securing participation through the tournament’s qualifying rounds, held on November 2nd and 3rd.
 The main singles draw will also include 19 players based on their ATP rankings, while 16 pairs of players will compete in the double’s competition.